Torsten Stenzel: Commercial breakthrough – DJ Sakin & Friends (1999–2006)

-York
+YORK

 After setting up the studio in Ibiza, Stenzel worked promptly on his different projects.
-Among these York that he had started in 1997 with his brother Jörg Stenzel.
+Among these YORK that he had started in 1997 with his brother Jörg Stenzel.
 Their first single The Awakening reached an 11th position in the UK charts.
 It became the first trance track that had the electric guitar as lead instrument.
 With more than 250.000 sold copies 'The Awakening' became one of the best selling singles that did not reach a top 10 position in the United Kingdom.

-Their second single 'On The Beach' was released on the German producer Andreas Tomallas' (Talla 2XLC) label - 'Suck me Plasma'.
+Their second single 'On The Beach' was released on the German producer Andreas Tomallas' (Talla 2XLC) label – 'Suck me Plasma'.

 It was later on licensed to Sony Music Germany and Manifesto in The United Kingdom.
 'On The Beach' was a conversion of British singer-songwriter Chris Rea.
 It instantly reached a top 3 position in Germany, United Kingdom and US.
 Stenzel had his second huge hit following 'Protect Your Mind'.
-Furthermore, Chris Rea was so positively affected by the conversion - which had sold more copies than the original from 1986 - that he helped promoting the track with a performance in the British 'Top of The Pops' show.
+Furthermore, Chris Rea was so positively affected by the conversion – which had sold more copies than the original from 1986 – that he helped promoting the track with a performance in the British 'Top of The Pops' show.
 Chris Rea and Stenzel started writing songs together, among others the track 'Your Love is Setting Me Free' by Watermen Meets Chris Rea.

 Moby

 Stenzel has been a huge fan of Moby, since the release of the album Go in 1991.
 In 2001 Moby's manager contacted him and asked if he would be interested in remixing the new single Porcelain along with Rob Dougan, Futureshock and Force Mass Motion.
 Stenzel produced a deep Clubremix, that later on was released through Mute Records (US).
+On September 13th 2024 all three Torsten Stenzel Remix versions of Porcelain were made digital available for the first time, as part of the digital back-catalog release of the 'Porcelain' single.

-Ibiza Projects
+Ibiza projects

 In 1999, after a short time in Ibiza, word of mouth spread and the biggest German music channel VIVA sent reporters to interview Stenzel.
-Local Dj's and producers in Ibiza welcomed him and he then met Dj Sin Plomo, who was a resident Dj in the Space-Club (We Love Sundays) and the well known KM 5-Club.
+Local DJ's and producers in Ibiza welcomed him and he then met DJ Sin Plomo, who was a resident DJ in the Space-Club (We Love Sundays) and the well known KM 5-Club.
 They started an intensive collaboration and had numerous releases together on different labels.
 Among these they released a series of KM 5 compilation albums on Richard Branson's label Virgin Records.
 Additionally Stenzel worked with Sin Plomo's friend Paul Lomax.
-Together they produced two records Islands and Sweet Love - two typical Balearic sound tunes.
+Together they produced two records Islands and Sweet Love – two typical Balearic sound tunes.
 Stenzel managed to get his Chillout Productions on the famous Cafe del Mar and Buddha Bar compilations.
-He also released an album and several singles in co-operation with Dj and producer Matt Caseli - resident Dj at Ibiza's most famous nightclub 'Pacha'.
+He also released an album and several singles in co-operation with DJ and producer Matt Caseli – resident DJ at Ibiza's most famous nightclub 'Pacha'.